A backward $\lambda$-Lemma for the forward heat flow: Toolbox

-\begin{remark} (a)~That $\kappa(\rho)$ is nondecreasing in $\rho$ is used to prove the assertion of theorem~\ref{thm:local-stable-manifold-graph} that at the fixed point $0$ the stable manifold is tangent to $X^+$. \\ (b)~The Lipschitz estimate for $df$ with constant $\kappa_*$ is required, firstly, to prove that the graph map $\Gg^T_\gamma$ is of class $C^1$ in $T$ and, secondly, to prove uniform convergence of its derivative to the derivative of the stable manifold graph map, as $T\to\infty$; see proof of theorem~\ref{thm:backward-lambda-lemma} step~4 and proof of theorem~\ref{thm:uniform-C1} step~II. \end{remark}
+\begin{remark} (a)~That $\kappa(\rho)$ is nondecreasing in $\rho$ is used to prove the assertion of Theorem~\ref{thm:local-stable-manifold-graph} that at the fixed point $0$ the stable manifold is tangent to $X^+$. \\ (b)~The Lipschitz estimate for $df$ with constant $\kappa_*$ is required, firstly, to prove that the graph map $\Gg^T_\gamma$ is of class $C^1$ in $T$ and, secondly, to prove uniform convergence of its derivative to the derivative of the stable manifold graph map, as $T\to\infty$; see proofs of Theorem~\ref{thm:backward-lambda-Lemma} step~4 and Theorem~\ref{thm:uniform-C1} step~II. \\ (c)~While Lemma~\ref{le:f} is used mainly in case $p=1$ the fundamental step in Section~\ref{sec:first-application}, carried out in~\cite{Joa-CONLEY}, requires Lemma~\ref{le:f} for $p=2$. \end{remark}